robertmxmx/otree-Robert/README.md

   No such error occurred in a session with Det treatment switched off.
   - **Simon:** I can't reproduce this error at all.
 I'm hoping this is a one off.

-- Update readme to describe new variables correctly

-- Yes, "chosen" task, for all participants as config variable, affects whether Task 1 or Task 2 is paid BUT for bonus question:
-  - Everyone gets the chance to earn a bonus from belief questions.
-  - Randomize separately for each participant which belief question is to be rewarded.
-Store the name of the variable which is the basis of the bonus for each individual.
-Give them feedback about exactly which question it was that they are getting a bonus for on the payoff page.

 - Please document in a specific readme for the group reputation 3 app):
 	- How to tell whether a given group has a political/birth/no identity